AndreaMariani-AM/Docker/example_workflow.md

 * Tag the container

 ```
-docker tag image username/image:latest
+docker tag image_name tag/image:anything
 ```

-This can be done with any tag, but i like to use as a tag my username.
+This can be done with any tag.
+Tags are mutable names referred to docker images, they make it easier to pull and run images and also roll out updates automatically.

 * Push the tagged container to the repo

 ```
-docker push username/image:latest
+docker push tag/image:anything
 ```

 * To remove the tagged images (if needed)